script-fu/script-fu.github.io/_posts/2023-11-21-ProjectImp.md

 - Less .00 and .0 on GUI sliders
 - Lock all guide positions in an image per session
 - NDE option on filters to allow it to be turned off
-- A 'Save Now' button for Tool Presets, Brushes, Palettes, Dynamics and Gradients
+- A 'Save' button for Tool Presets, Brushes, Palettes, Dynamics and Gradients that saves on the press.
+- A 'Save Package' button for Tool Presets that saves all preset elements on the press